deangerber/docker-simple-service-clojure/README.md

-# Packaging a simple HTTP Service using Clojure
+# Simple Clojure HTTP endpoint hosted in Docker image

-Packaging a simple HTTP service using Clojure CLI and deps.edn.
+Taking a simple Clojure HTTP service and package it in a minimal Java Docker image.

 ## Requirements